-The Vegetation evaluation assesses the contribution of Commonwealth water for the environment to achieving groundcover vegetation outcomes.
-The evaluation addresses section 8.04 of the Basin Plan and focuses on the use of environmental water to support the diversity of groundcover vegetation within the

-Basin.
-The evaluation describes annual outcomes from the use of Commonwealth water for the environment in Selected Areas, as well as the cumulative outcomes since monitoring began in 2014-15.
+The Vegetation evaluation assesses the contribution of Commonwealth environmental water to achieving groundcover vegetation outcomes.
+The evaluation addresses section 8.04 of the Basin Plan and focuses on the use of environmental water to support the diversity of groundcover vegetation within the Basin.
+The evaluation describes annual outcomes from the use of Commonwealth environmental water in Selected Areas, as well as the cumulative outcomes since monitoring began in 2014-15.